United States • Born on October 3rd

 Ramesh joined Watsi on February 5th, 2015.
 Eight years ago, Ramesh joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ramesh's most recent donation traveled 8,700 miles to support Esther, a 5 year old girl from Tanzania, to fund life-changing leg surgery.
+Ramesh's most recent donation traveled 8,700 miles to support Dennis, a one-month-old baby boy from Tanzania, to fund clubfoot repair surgery.

 Esther, who is five years old, lives in a remote area of Tanzania, primarily populated by the Maasai people.
 Esther's parents rely on cattle breeding for income to support their family, but due to changing climate, there is increasingly insufficient pasture land to keep the cattle from starving.
 Esther has also been unwell for quite some time, and after seeking both spiritual and medical help, Esther's parents decided to relocate her, so that she now lives in the city with her grandmother.
 Esther was diagnosed with genu varus, or bow legs, a condition commonly caused by excessive fluoride in the bones, a result of ingesting contaminated drinking water.
 Her legs bow outward, making it difficult for her to walk.
 Our medical partner, African Mission Healthcare Foundation, is requesting $880 to fund corrective surgery for Esther.
 The procedure is scheduled to take place on January 6th, at Arusha Lutheran Medical Centre.
 Treatment will hopefully restore Esther's mobility, allow her to participate in a variety of activities, and greatly decrease her risk of future complications.
 Esther’s grandmother says: “Esther is now a happy girl, I wish for her legs to be normal so that she doesn’t have to suffer in the future.”